William “Bill” Fischer

 Vice President of Community Development

-William “Bill” Fischer, EDFP, joined The Port as Vice President, Community Development in 2019 to lead the organization’s outreach efforts in neighborhoods throughout Hamilton County and with real estate developers in Greater Cincinnati.
-He focuses on residential and commercial development, supporting The Port’s goal to foster a wide range of residential housing options in neighborhoods with thriving neighborhood business districts.
+William “Bill” Fischer joined The Port as Vice President, Community Development in 2019 to lead the organization’s outreach efforts in neighborhoods throughout Hamilton County and with real estate developers in Greater Cincinnati.
+He focuses on housing and infill development, supporting The Port’s goal to foster a wide range of urban residential options.

 Bill works closely with Jessica Powell, Vice President of the Hamilton County Landbank, to maximize The Port’s work delivering holistic neighborhood revitalization strategies.
 Together, they work to repurpose unproductive real estate to achieve its highest and best community use, fostering new residential and commercial development.

 Bill guides advancement of The Port’s successful Rehab Across Cincinnati and Hamilton County (REACH) program currently under way in Price Hill, Avondale, Walnut Hills and Evanston.
-He also works to strengthen community engagement and housing affordability strategies, and broaden partnerships that will serve the needs of neighborhoods undergoing change.
+He also oversees the Port’s affordable single-family development through the Homesteading and Urban Redevelopment Corporation (HURC) and works to strengthen community engagement to broaden partnerships that will serve the needs of neighborhoods undergoing change.

 Bill has held community development leadership roles with the University of Cincinnati and City of Cincinnati Department of Economic Development where he honed his real estate and financial incentive negotiation, grassroots organizing and urban planning skills.